 by Amy Geiger

-- Choose a controversial and debatable topic, and set this thesis in the introduction of your essay.
+- Come up with a thesis and represent it in the introduction of your dialectic essay.

-- Keep in mind the fact, that your counterarguments should not object the thesis itself, but arguments given in previous sections of your dialectic essay.
+- Make sure that your counterarguments don’t object the thesis but arguments from previous paragraphs of a dialectic essay.